SerhiiYahdzhyiev/software-and-ai-project/README.md

    You can choose an adapter.
 Currently available:
       - Gemini (Google) - `./server/adapter/clients/gemini.js`
       - ChatGPT (OpenAI) - `./server/adapter/clients/openai.js`
-      - Mock (Returns harcoded values, primarily for testing) - `./server/adapter/clients/mock.js`
+      - Mock (Returns hard-coded values, primarily for testing) - `./server/adapter/clients/mock.js`

    To set an adapter client you need to change the following line in `./server/index.js`: